 SVC obstruction is a narrowing or blockage of the superior vena cava (SVC), which is the second largest vein in the human body.
-The superior vena cava moves blood from the upper half of the body to the heart.
+The superior vena cava moves blood from the upper parts of the body to the heart.

 Superior vena cava obstruction; Superior vena cava syndrome